bonnyr/wokwi-ds1820-custom-chip/README.md

 The device transmits the contents of the scratch pad (9 bytes) to the master

 ### Copy Scratchpad
-The device copies the contents of the Th, Tl and Cfg bytes from the scratchpad to its eeprom
+The device copies the contents of the Th, Tl (and Cfg for DS18B20) bytes from the scratchpad to its eeprom

 ### Recall
-The device copies the contents of the Th, Tl and Cfg bytes from its eeprom to the scratchpad
+The device copies the contents of the Th, Tl (and Cfg for DS18B20) bytes from its eeprom to the scratchpad

 ### Read Power Supply
 The device behavior depends on the value of `deviceMode` attribute [see below](#devicemode)